agave tequilana

 agave tequilana succulent

 If you are propagating the agave succulent from leaves or cuttings, then try to cut the largest leaf.
-This way, you will make sure your plant will be strong enough to survive and grow healthily.
+This way, you will make sure your parent plant will be strong enough to survive and grow healthily.
 Use some gardening scissors or a small knife for this step.

 On the other hand, if you are propagating agave plants by using seeds, then you need to make sure the soil is well-drained.
 Try to add some compost first, and then you can plant the seeds.